The open-air theatre owes its beginning to the Cornwall Shakespeare Festival in 1948, under the auspices of Penzance Town Council.

 Since these far of days the 1812 established Penzance Players were resurrected as the resident company in 1985 under the direction of John Bryant.
 John worked to create The Minack alongside Rowena Cade from 1953 until 1992 and was instrumental in producing Plein air theatre in the local area, contributing productions to the parks’ season up until 1997.

 Supported by Penzance Town Council, the Acorn Theatre then drove forward the summer season from 1995 up until 2010.
 Many successful seasons of theatre, music and dance prevailed including the regular stalwarts in the early years of Footsbarn, Kneehigh and The West Cornwall Theatre Group, and later with Miracle, Bedlam, Theatre Rotto, Bash Street, Cube and Illyria.

-Currently the theatre is run by Penzance Town Council, managed by David Hunter and Sharon Andrew and supported by Penlee House and Golowan.
+Currently the theatre is supported by Penzance town Council, managed by David Hunter and Shazz Andrew and supported by Penlee House.